CSIRT-MU/CRUSOE/README.md

 GET: Returns currently used recommender configuration (if there is any).

 PUT: Sets a new configuration, requires new configuration as a JSON in body of the request.

 PATCH: Calculates mean critical bounds where possible and updates configuration

 ## Help utilities
 Package utils contains calculator, which can calculate critical bounds (if partial similarity is higher than this bound, warning message is created).
-For CPE similarities, it uses mean of all CPE combinations found in the database.
+For CPE similarities, it uses mean of all CPE combinations found in the database (for the same type of software component).
 For cumulative similarities, it calculates mean number of events/vulnerabilities found on the hosts and divides it by total number of events/vulnerabilities in the database.
 It can be run as a script:

     python src/utils/mean_bound_calculator.py path_to_config_json